Adamtimmy/Adamtimmy-on-Scratch/README.md

 # Adamtimmy-on-Scratch
-<p>Do you have any questions for Adamtimmy?
+Do you have any questions for Adamtimmy?
 Comment on their profile to contact them!
-Make sure to check out their latest projects!</p>
+Make sure to follow me on Adamtimmy and check out our latest projects!